pmanion0/retrocompetition/README.md

  - **Install Boto3:** `pip install boto3` or `sudo pip install boto3`

-4. **Apply for access to Amazon GPU instances** if you need GPU for your project
+4. **Apply for access to Amazon GPU instances** if you need GPU for the project Amazon requires you to apply access to its GPU instance resources before you are able to launch a GPU instance (such as the default p2.xlarge for `aws.sh`).
+Check [here](https://aws.amazon.com/ec2/elastic-gpus/) to apply for the access (??? need to check the link)

 5. **Test Run aws.sh**